-KKC Worked to Ban the Use of Non-Disclosure Agreements and Hush Money Settlements
+KKC Worked to Ban the Use of Restrictive Non-Disclosure Agreements and Hush Money Settlements

 Kohn, Kohn & Colapinto led the effort to ban “hush money” payments in federal cases involving environmental and nuclear violations and the use of NDAs to silence whistleblowers.

-Securities and Exchange Commission's Rule 21F-17 was adopted in response to the whistleblower reward provisions found in the Dodd-Frank Act.
-Rule 21F-17 forbids a covered employer from taking “any action to impede an individual from communicating directly with the Commission staff about a possible securities law violation.”
+Securities and Exchange Commission’s Rule 21F-17, adopted in response to the whistleblower reward provisions found in the Dodd-Frank Act, forbids a covered employer from taking “any action to impede an individual from communicating directly with the Commission staff about a possible securities law violation.”

-The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself details these protections in “RULE 20: Don’t Take Hush Money.”
+The New Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself details these protections in “RULE 28: Hold Companies Accountable for Paying Hush Money.”

-If you have knowledge of Hush Money being paid to prevent reports of fraud or misconduct and would like to know how Kohn, Kohn & Colapinto can help you with your case, please complete our Contact Form to speak with one of our whistleblower attorneys.
+If you believe a settlement agreement or a non-disclosure agreement you signed may be illegal and would like to know how Kohn, Kohn & Colapinto can help you with your case, please complete our Contact Form to speak with one of our whistleblower attorneys.